google/koladata/docs/deep_dive/functors.md

     inferred from the Python function's signature (e.g. `I.x`, `I.y`).
 These placeholders represent the arguments that will be supplied when the Functor is eventually evaluated.
-3. Koda operations encountered within the function (e.g. `kd.add`) construct Expressions.
+3. Koda operations encountered within the function (e.g. `kd.math.add`)
+    construct Expressions.
 The standard `kd.*` operators, when invoked within a tracing context, typically delegate to their `kd.lazy.*` counterparts, which are responsible for building these Expression nodes.
 4. Native Python control flow constructs such as `if` statements and `for` or `while` loops are executed during the tracing phase itself.
 The structure of the generated Expression may be determined by this control flow, but the